Methodology

 4. Data processing

 The Code of Practice for Statistics requires that reasonable steps should be taken to ensure that all published or disseminated statistics protect confidentiality.
-The publication follows the DfE policy statement on confidentiality.
+The publication follows the DfE policy statement on confidentiality (opens in a new tab)

-‘c’ to protect confidentiality - secondary suppression may also be applied to figures to protect confidentiality
+c to protect confidentiality - secondary suppression may also be applied to figures to protect confidentiality

 x data not available

-~ used when a result that is not 0 (zero) would appear as 0 (zero) due to rounding
+low used when a result that is not 0 (zero) would appear as 0 (zero) due to rounding

 Calculated data items

-The statistics publication covers:
+The statistics publication reports on:

-This is a count of children in receipt of government-funded early years provision.
-Where children received government-funded early years provision at more than one private, voluntary, or independent (PVI) provider, they have been counted only once.
-The PVI provider where the child took the majority of their funded hours is the provider reported in the figures.
-A child splitting their entitlement between a state-funded school or nursery and a PVI provider may be counted more than once.
-This does not impact on the national take up rate.
+This is a count of children registered for government-funded early years provision.
+Where children were registered for government-funded early years provision at more than one private, voluntary, or independent (PVI) provider, they have been counted only once.
+The PVI provider where the child was registered for the majority of their funded hours is the provider reported in the main provider figures (i.e. headline figures data file and data files 2 and 9).

 • Provider type